Information about Sertraline

 How sertraline works

-Sertraline works by increasing the levels of serotonin, a chemical messenger in the brain.
+Sertraline is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+It works by increasing the levels of serotonin, a chemical messenger in the brain.
 This improves mood and physical symptoms in depression and relieves symptoms of panic and obsessive disorders.

 Common side effects of sertraline

 Nausea, Diarrhoea, Insomnia (difficulty in sleeping), Headache, Fatigue

 - ₹48 to ₹109Sun Pharmaceutical Industries Ltd3 variant(s)

 - ₹49 to ₹114Sun Pharmaceutical Industries Ltd3 variant(s)

 - ₹40 to ₹92La Renon Healthcare Pvt Ltd3 variant(s)